Clinical-Genomics/patientMatcher/README.md

 ### Removing a patient from the database.
-You can remove a patient from the server using the command line interface using this command and providing **either its ID or its label** (or both actually).
+You can remove a patient using the command line interface by invoking this command and providing **either its ID or its label** (or both actually):

 ```bash
 pmatcher remove patient [OPTIONS]